-All staff members must comply with the Directive setting out the conditions underpinning EPFL’s COVID-19 protection plan, which took effect on 14 September 2020.
+All staff members must comply with the Directive setting out the conditions underpinning EPFL’s COVID-19 protection plan.

 Absence management system